zanebeeai/TraceGR/README.md

 ## Algorithms

-Key algorithms are giving in the ```~/Functions/``` folder.
-Some examples include solving the metric tensor from a line element, solving the Christoffel symbols and solving geosdesics.
+Key algorithms are given in the ```~/Functions/``` folder.
+Some examples include solving the metric tensor from a line element, solving the Christoffel symbols and solving geodesics.

 ## How to run